Now's the right time to switch - consider a cheap fix to FIGHT future price hikes

-We'll do a full market comparison to check if you're overpaying on your current deal.
+We'll do a full market energy comparison to see if you're overpaying on your current deal.
 If not great - if you are, we'll help you switch

 Constantly monitor your tariff